Robert Fredrik von Kræmer

 Chemist.

-Anders Gustaf Ekeberg was the son of the ship builder Joseph Eric Ekeberg and Hedvig Ulrica Kilberg.
+Anders Gustaf Ekeberg was the son of shipbuilder Joseph Eric Ekeberg and Hedvig Ulrica Kilberg.

-In 1784 Ekeberg was enrolled at Uppsala University, where he was taught by Carl Peter Thunberg.
-After graduation and study trips, Ekeberg became associate Professor in chemistry in 1794.
+In 1784, Ekeberg enrolled at Uppsala University, where he was taught by Carl Peter Thunberg, among others.
+After graduation and study trips, Ekeberg became an associate professor of chemistry in 1794.

-In 1799 Ekeberg was elected to the Royal Swedish Academy of Sciences.
-In 1802 he discovered the element tantalum (Ta).
+In 1799, Ekeberg was elected to the Royal Academy of Sciences.
+In 1802, he discovered the element tantalum (Ta).

-An explosion accident in the beginning of the 1800's led to Ekeberg becoming blind in one eye.
+An explosion in the early 1800s left Ekeberg blind in one eye.

-One of the scientific discoveries that Ekeberg made was a method for producing a strong, clear and translucent porcelain.
-The secret behind the method, he took with him to the grave.
+One of Ekeberg's scientific discoveries was a method for making strong, clear and translucent porcelain.
+He took the secret of this method to his grave.

-The friends carved his name on a stone pillar in the cemetery wall and three words in Latin: Chemico (he was a chemist) Amicitia (friendship) Memor (memory) and the death year with Roman letters MDCCCXIII.
+His friends carved his name on a stone pillar in the cemetery wall and three words in Latin: Chemico (he was a chemist) Amicitia (friendship) Memor (memory) and the year of his death in Roman letters MDCCCXIII.
 Photo: Henrik Zetterberg.

 The picture shows the Ekeberg Prize awarded by the Tantalum-Niobium International Study Center.
 Photo: TIC.

-In recognition of Ekeberg's pioneering work, the TIC (Tantalum-Niobium International Study Center) institued an award in 2017 to promote knowledge and understanding of tantal.
-The award was called the Anders Gustaf Ekeberg tantalum Prize ("Ekeberg prize") in his memory.
+In recognition of Ekeberg's pioneering work, an award was established in 2017 by the TIC (Tantalum-Niobium International Study Center), to promote the knowledge and understanding of tantalum.
+The award was named the Anders Gustaf Ekeberg Tantalum Prize ("Ekeberg Prize") in his memory.

 Burial site: 0101-0030